smaremanda/add-in-docs/docs/develop/task-pane-and-content-add-ins.md

 If your task pane add-in runs in PowerPoint or Word, you can use the [Document.getFileAsync](http://msdn.microsoft.com/en-us/library/78047418-89c4-4c7d-9427-4735b8559518%28Office.15%29.aspx), [File.getSliceAsync](http://msdn.microsoft.com/en-us/library/5a8a5cc2-e883-42cd-92ab-d63e10c4c707%28Office.15%29.aspx), and [File.closeAsync](http://msdn.microsoft.com/en-us/library/1ad5cebf-6feb-43ff-8b19-97d91132ab2b%28Office.15%29.aspx) methods to get an entire presentation or document.

 When you call  **Document.getFileAsync**, you get a copy of the document in a [File](http://msdn.microsoft.com/en-us/library/04923ddf-8efa-459f-aed5-d8c06385ca50%28Office.15%29.aspx) object.
 The **File** object provides access to the document in "chunks" represented as [Slice](http://msdn.microsoft.com/en-us/library/011b5647-639b-4b06-8625-ba9de01bed4b%28Office.15%29.aspx) objects.
 When you call **getFileAsync**, you can specify the file type (text or compressed Open Office XML format), and size of the slices (up to 4MB).
-To access the contents of the  **File** object, you then call **File.getSliceAsync** which returns the raw data in the[Slice.data](http://msdn.microsoft.com/en-us/library/95a68949-6009-49ae-a531-2df77687b85d%28Office.15%29.aspx) property.
+To access the contents of the  **File** object, you then call **File.getSliceAsync** which returns the raw data in the [Slice.data](http://msdn.microsoft.com/en-us/library/95a68949-6009-49ae-a531-2df77687b85d%28Office.15%29.aspx) property.
 If you specified compressed format, you will get the file data as a byte array.
 If you are transmitting the file to a web service, you can transform the compressed raw data to a base64-encoded string before submission.
 Finally, when you are finished getting slices of the file, use the **File.closeAsync** method to close the document.

 For more details, see how to [get the whole document from an add-in for PowerPoint or Word](http://msdn.microsoft.com/en-us/library/47a4ab14-0f1e-4cc8-8814-fa7e97362360%28Office.15%29.aspx).